vatoio/installcentos/README.md

 ## Installation

-1. ssh-keygen and ssh-copy-id for each node and cluster
+1. ssh-keygen and ssh-copy-id to each work and master, P/S: ssh-copy-id to current ssh too

 3. Download & unzip